Deportation and Removal from Australia

 There are two ways that a person can be forcibly removed from Australia in two ways, either by deportation or by removal.
 Deportation of a person requires a specific deportation order made under section 206 of the Migration Act 1958 (Cth) and it is used in relation to Australian permanent residents only.
 In contrast, removal is an automatic process used for those held in immigration detention.
 It does not require any specific order to be made.

 People who are removed from Australia are unlawful non-citizens who do not have a valid visa to be in Australia.
 This may be because their visa has expired or been cancelled.
-If you are an unlawful non-citizen the Department of Immigration and Border Protection will generally detain you in immigration detention, pending removal from Australia as soon as practicable.
+If you are an unlawful non-citizen the Department of Home Affairs will generally detain you in immigration detention, pending removal from Australia as soon as practicable.
 You can avoid being removed by departing Australia voluntarily before being taken into immigration detention.

 If you are deported or removed from Australia, you may be subject to restrictions on returning to the country.
 This may be a permanent ban on re-entry or a ban on applying for a visa for a specified length of time.

 Deportation is the process used for permanent residents and certain New Zealand citizens who are not Australian citizens.
 You can be deported if: